mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Combat Step By Step

-1. Determine Surprise
-2. Establish Positions
+1. Establish Positions
-3. Determine Initiative
+2. Determine Initiative
-4. Take Turns
+3. Take Turns
-5. Move to next Round
+4. Move to next Round

-### Surprise

-A band of runners sneaks up on a a group of guards.
-A hell hound sneaks down an officer hallway, unnoticed by the runners until the hell hound engulfs one of them in flame.
-In these situations, one side of the battle gains surprise over the other.

-The GM determines who might be surprised.
-If neither side tries to be stealthy, they automatically notice each other.
-Otherwise, the GM compares the Quickness  (Sneaking) tests of anyone hiding with the passive Intuition (Perception) [`10 + Intuition`] score of each creature on the opposing side.
-Any character or critter that doesn’t notice a threat is surprised at the start of the encounter.

-If you’re surprised, you can’t move or take an action on your first turn of the combat, and you can’t take a reaction until that turn ends.
-A member of a group can be surprised even if the other members aren’t.

 ### Initiative

 Initiative determines the order of turns during combat.
-When com⁠bat starts, every participant makes a Initiative Test `Ability Dice Code + (Reaction + Intution) + Initiative Die` for personal combat, other types of combat have different Initiative Tests on the table below, to determine their place in the initiative order.
+When com⁠bat starts, every participant makes a Initiative Test `Reaction + 1d6 (+Xd6 from gear)` for personal combat, other types of combat have different Initiative Tests on the table below, to determine their place in the initiative order.
 The GM makes one roll for an entire group of identical creatures, so each member of the group acts at the same time.

 The GM ranks the combatants in order from the one with the highest Dexterity check total to the one with the lowest.
 This is the order (called the initiative order) in which they act during each round.
 The initiative order remains the same from round to round.